DylanMeeus/springboot_jwt_blog/_posts/2016-03-22-an-overview-of-immutable-js.markdown

 - Find: O(n)
 - Copy: O(1)

-> In case you are not familiar with time analysis and big O notation, read [this](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/).
+> In case you are not familiar with time analysis and Big O notation, read [this](https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/).

 This does not paint a good picture for the immutable data structure.
 However, worst-case time analysis does not consider the implications for persistent requirements.
 In other words, if the mutable data structure had to comply with this requirement, run-time complexities would mostly look like those from the immutable version (at least for these operations).
 Copy-on-write and other techniques may improve *average* times for some operations, which are also not considered for worst-case analysis.